covia-ai/covia/docs/white-paper.md

 Existing assets may be exposed as either:
 - A pure data asset - this is likely to be most appropriate for immutable data, e.g. a specific version of a file or data set
-- An operation, which allows dynamic / real-time access to an underlying data source - this is appropriate for dynamically changing data where an higher level process may need to acquire the latest version
+- An operation, which allows dynamic / real-time access to an underlying data source - this is appropriate for dynamically changing data where a higher level process may need to acquire the latest version

 Agents SHOULD implement access control appropriate to the venues they represent.
 There is a spectrum of possible levels of access:
 - Fully open (free public data, information commons)